What does the writing program do?

 Walk-ins are accepted, but there is no guarantee of tutor availability.
 Each

-appointment is scheduled for one hour.
+appointment is scheduled for 55 minutes.
 If necessary, more appointments can be

 made for future dates per each written assignment.
 For answers to any other